YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Insurgency/README.md

 Insurgency means challenging the status quo and the usual way of doing things, it means working with new and different partners to gain new insights or deliver projects.

+It is about boldly **working across silos** inside and outside of government.

 ## Objectives

 - Challenging the usual way of doing things